-This policy meets the requirements under Section 100 of the Children and Families Act 2014, which places a duty on governing boards to make arrangements for supporting pupils at their school with medical conditions.
+This policy meets the requirements under Section 100 of the Children and Families Act 2014, which places a duty on those in governance to make arrangements for supporting pupils at their school with medical conditions.

 It is also based on the Department for Education's statutory guidance: Supporting pupils at school with medical conditions.